The first question friends ask when I tell them that I’m heading to Europe for work is ” Is it safe to travel to Europe right now?”

 Life is all about taking calculated risks.
 We have zero control over where tragic events take place.
 None.

 The best we can do is be prepared, be smart, and learn how to survive in an unexpected environment.
 Whether that’s having a backup plan of where you can go, and emergency contact that can reach you easily, or just taking precautions, and fully understanding what part of the city you need to be cautious about.
-Being comfortable while travelling is partially being situationally aware, and partially finding things that make your life easier and lower your stress levels- things like knowing how to find the best hotel deals quickly, or insanely cheap flights or something as simple as finding a way to book ferries to Corsica easily.
+Being comfortable while travelling is partially being situationally aware, and partially finding things that make your life easier and lower your stress levels- things like knowing how to find the best hotel deals quickly, or insanely cheap flights.

 Most importantly, the best thing we can do for ourselves and our families is learning to be comfortable in the choices that we make.